nm011/gasless/contracts/README.md

 # Gasless Transaction Forwarder

 Gasless transactions allow users to interact with blockchain applications without needing to hold native tokens for gas fees.
-This project implements a gasless transaction forwarder
+This project implements a gasless transaction forwarder, which allows the users to send ERC-721 transactions without holding ETH.
+We have tested the environment via multiple transactions on testNFTs (ERC-721).

+### Note
+The ERC-20 tranasactions are not supported through this contract.

 ## Installation
    ```bash